In my earlier years of living with cats, we had some indoor cats and some outdoor cats.

 Why Indoor Cats May Want to Go Outside

-Cats may think they can follow their ancestral instincts better if they are outside.
+Since some cats may think they can follow their ancestral instincts better if they are outside, this can pose a challenge to you if you want your pet to be an inside cat.

 Nevertheless, being outdoors may not be a good place for them to be.

-If you share life with a breed of cat known for having a calm demeanor, the decision to keep your cat indoors is probably easy.
-Your kitty may have no interest in going outside.
+If you share life with a cat that has a calm demeanor and does not seem driven to hunt, the decision to keep your cat indoors is probably easy.
+Your kitty may have very little interest in going outside.

-If you live with a domestic shorthair who you rescued and who seems determined to go out, that decision may be somewhat more difficult.
+If you live with a cat who you rescued and who seems determined to go out, that decision may be somewhat more difficult.

 The degree to which a cat may be interested in going out, if interested at all, will surely vary with the nature and background of the cat.